Saturday, 11 December 2021

 You do not need to bring anything with you other than your COVID-19 vaccination certificate and ID (see below).
 We will provide laptops onsite that you can use during your training.

 COVID-19 vaccination certificate and ID, masks and hand sanitizer: Participants and any parents waiting must show their own valid COVID certificate together with an ID.
 Those without COVID-19 vaccination certificates will not be admitted.
 Everyone present is required to wear masks while indoors, and to use the hand sanitizer provided.
 If you are experiencing any symptoms of COVID-19, please do not come, and cancel your ticket.
 Disclaimer: In the event of a new change of local health and safety rules, this event or conditions for participation in it may be changed or cancelled.
+For example, we may switch to deliver it via Zoom.
 We thank you for your understanding.

 Once registered, participants will need to follow easy instructions that they will receive via email.